mrdolliver/mrdolliver/README.md

 Here is a collection of projects I’ve worked on, showcasing my skills and contributions across various domains.
 Each project highlights different aspects of my expertise.
 Just click on the title to view the video. *** Note, these videos are not the full project, just samples from the original to convey a flavor of my work product/style.

 ### [Technical Writing](link-to-project)
-**Participant guide** Each course came with a wriiten participant guide thst complmented the powerpoint or online presentation(s)
+**Participant guide:** Each course came with a written participant guide that complemented the PowerPoint or online presentation(s)

-**Hands on labs:** Several product courses implm handsented a hands on lab component.
+**Hands on labs:** Several product courses implemented a hands on lab component.

 ### [DOCSIS Primer](https://github.com/mrdolliver/mrdolliver/blob/main/test_video.mp4)
 **Description:** This is one of the very first projects I worked on at my previous company.
 The goal of the project was to begin creating bite size video tutorials on specific subjects, we named them video nibbles.